animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-In general, serialization in {data-store-name} is required any time data is transferred to or from clients and servers or between peers in a cluster during normal distribution and replication processes as well as when data is overflowed or persisted to disk.
+In general, serialization in GemFire is required any time data is transferred to or from clients and servers or between peers in a cluster during normal distribution and replication processes as well as when data is overflowed or persisted to disk.